 Personal knowledge base

 Across a small internal sample of 20 power users we surveyed, the most common “sticky” use case after the first month wasn’t studying, it was a personal notebook collecting articles, clippings, and notes for ongoing reference.
 People kept coming back to one evolving notebook.
-Learn to keep dozens of these tidy in our guide on organizing 50+ NotebookLM notebooks.
+Learn to keep dozens of these tidy in our guide on organizing 50+ Gemini Notebooks.

 Frequently asked questions